mainwp/mainwp-child/readme.txt

 = 0.21 =
 * Fixed clone issue for some hosts with FTP settings
 * German translations added
-* Support for 1.0.0 major version of main dashboard
+* Support for 1.0.0 major version of the main Dashboard

 = 0.20 =
 * Fixed BPS-conflict where plugins were not upgrading